swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 ---
 {% include JB/setup %}

-Mark Engleberg wrote a very interesting post titled [Logic Programming is Overrated](http://programming-puzzler.blogspot.com/2013/03/logic-programming-is-overrated.html).
+Mark Engelberg wrote a very interesting post titled [Logic Programming is Overrated](http://programming-puzzler.blogspot.com/2013/03/logic-programming-is-overrated.html).
 I take issue with a quite a few points made in that post and I would like to address a couple of them here.